 Responding to a petition by merchants and mariners of Nantucket, Congress appropriated $1,600 on March 3, 1825 for a new lighthouse at Brant Point described as “a house at entrance of Nantucket Harbor for the keeper, with a tower on the same for lantern.”

-After Lieutenant Edward W. Carpender visited Brant Point Lighthouse in 1838, he offered the following critique of the station, which was under the care of Keeper David Coffin.
+After Lieutenant Edward W. Carpender visited Brant Point Lighthouse in 1838, he offered the following critique of the 1825 lighthouse, which was under the care of Keeper David Coffin.

 This light is on the keeper’s dwelling, on Brant point, at the entrance to Nantucket harbor.
 It consists of 8 lamps, with 12½-inch reflectors, in 2 series – 6 in the lower, and 2 in the upper.
 The upper lamps are entirely superfluous, and may with perfect propriety be suppressed.
-Indeed, I have reason to think that one-fourth the number of lamps, differently attended, would give more light, for … I found the lantern smoked, tube-glasses the same, lamps not trimmed, and reflectors really looking as if weeks or months had elapsed since they had been cleaned, they were so black and spotted.
+Indeed, I have reason to think that one-fourth the number of lamps, differently attended, would give more light, for, in the middle of the afternoon, (the keeper absent, to be gone until sundown, the hour of lighting,) I found the lantern smoked, tube-glasses the same, lamps not trimmed, and reflectors really looking as if weeks or months had elapsed since they had been cleaned, they were so black and spotted.

 Lt.
 Carpender also noted that a beacon light, a small building, standing eleven-feet-tall and showing two common lamps, was placed at the head of the harbor to range with Brant Point Lighthouse.
-This structure was also found to be in disorder, with a missing pane of glass replaced by some rags held in place with a stick.
+This structure, which was kept by a different keeper than the light on Brant Point, was also found to be in disorder, with a missing pane of glass replaced by some rags held in place with a stick.

-Also in the 1850s, Nantucket faced a sudden decline after the invention of kerosene cut the need for whale oil (its Canadian inventor strongly hoped for an end to killing whales), the Gold Rush lured men away, and a growing sandbar blocked the harbor.
-Luckily, Americans would soon begin the tradition of taking summer vacations, and the island was granted new life.
+Also in the 1850s, Nantucket faced a sudden decline after the invention of kerosene cut the need for whale oil (the Canadian inventor of kerosene strongly hoped for an end to the killing of whales), the Gold Rush lured men away, and a growing sandbar blocked the harbor.
+Luckily, Americans would soon begin the tradition of taking summer vacations, granting the island a new life.